 CT enterography is an imaging test that uses CT imagery and a contrast material to view the small intestine.
 The procedure allows your healthcare provider to determine what is causing your condition.
 He or she can also tell how well you're responding to treatment for a health issue, such as Crohn's disease.

-Magnetic resonance enterography is an imaging test that lets your doctor see detailed pictures of your small intestine.
+Magnetic resonance enterography is an imaging test that lets your healthcare provider see detailed pictures of your small intestine.
 It can pinpoint inflammation, bleeding, and other problems.
 It is also called MR enterography.

 Laparoscopic adjustable gastric banding is a type of weight-loss surgery.
 This type is done as laparoscopic surgery, with small incisions in the upper abdomen.
 The surgeon puts an adjustable band around the top part of your stomach.